uOttawaUniversity of Ottawa

-list of dots
+Graphics for spacing list of dots

 Model-Oriented Programming - Umple.org

 Umple is a modeling tool and programming language family to enable what we call Model-Oriented Programming.
-It adds abstractions such as Associations, Attributes and State Machines derived from UML to object-oriented programming languages such as Java, PHP and Ruby.
-Umple can also be used to create UML class diagrams textually.
+It adds abstractions such as Associations, Attributes and State Machines derived from UML to object-oriented programming languages such as Java, C++, PHP and Ruby.
+Umple can also be used to create UML class and state diagrams textually.

 Umple has also been found to help students learn UML faster in the classroom.